Sokrates1989/docker-mysql/README.md

 ## install
 clone this repo directly to your tools directory

-edit yml to setup password and other configuration
+rename .env.template to .env and change variables within .env

 ```
 $ docker compose up -d